What is Executive Function?

 Impact on Schooling

-- On the other hand, top-down difficulties reflect a student’s difficulty with specific executive function skills rather than language-based skills that hinder reaching the goal.
+- On the other hand, “top-down difficulties” reflect a student’s difficulty with specific executive function processes rather than language-based skills.
+For example, a student may be unable to write a paragraph because they struggle to initiate the task or sustain their focus.

 Well-Known Executive Function Theorists: